Nature Stuff www.mdavid.com.au

 Its length, from the tip of the abdomen to the end of its front legs was an astonishing 42cm (16.5 inches).
 Length from its head to the end of its abdomen would have been approximately 25cm (almost 10 inches)

-To give you a better idea of how big that is, here's how it would look beside some familiar objects - a CD, an Australian one-dollar coin, and a pencil.
+To give you a better idea of how big that is, I’ve merged a photo of it to the same scale as some familiar objects — a CD, an Australian one-dollar coin, and a pencil.

 So they don't eat people or dogs.
 Then what do they eat?